-Sectio n
+Sectio n Page Number

-Scope and application 1
+1. Scope and application 3

-Definitions 2
+2. Definitions 4

-Fundamental responsibilities of Members in Public Practice 3
+3. Fundamental responsibilities of Members in Public Practice 6

-- Public interest
+- Public interest 7

-- Professional Independence
+- Professional Independence 7

-- Professional competence and due care
+Professional competence and due care 7

-- Confidentiality
+- Confidentiality 7

-Professional Engagement and other matters 4
+4. Professional Engagement and other matters 8

-Relationships that create threats to the fundamental principles 5
+5. Relationships that create threats to the fundamental principles 8

-The provision of other Professional Services 6
+6. The provision of other Professional Services 9

-Documentation 7
+7. Documentation 9

-Reporting 8
+8. Reporting 10

-Communication with Those Charged with Governance 9
+9. Communication with Those Charged with Governance 10

-Professional fees1 0
+10. Professional fees 11

-Threatened and actual litigation1 1
+11. Threatened and actual litigation 11

-Conformity with International Pronouncements
+Confor mity with International Pronouncements 11

-Appendix 1: Summary of revisions to the previous APES 345 (Issued in October 2015)
+Append dix 1 - Summary of revisions to the previous APES 345 (Issued in November 201 9)12